kaltura/kaltura-player-js/docs/user-preferences.md

 Now you can view your saved player values in the local storage:
 ![chrome-local-storage](./images/chrome-local-storage.png)

-<br>To clear those values, click on the clear button:
+To clear those values, click on the clear button:
 ![clear-button-local-storage](./images/clear-button-local-storage.png)
 <br>To edit those values, click on any value in the right column and edit.